RosettaCommons/documentation/rosetta_basics/scoring/score-types.md

 Standard Weights File
 =====================

 The default score function in Rosetta for scoring full-atom structures is currently **talaris2014**.
 This is a slight modification of the **talaris2013** energy function.
-This earlier energy function and its corrections were tested in the papers
+The **talaris2013** and **talaris2014** energy functions and their corrections were tested in the papers

 [Leaver-Fay et al., Methods in Enzymology 2013](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3724755/)